 Don’t let negative thoughts steal your joy.

-Watch out for these 5 insidious culprits to guard yourself – and your happiness.
+Watch out for these five insidious culprits to guard yourself – and your happiness.

-Most self-help books make it seem like happiness is a very elusive thing, something we must work very hard to achieve.
+Most self-help books make it seem like happiness is very elusive, something we must work hard to achieve.

 It is my contention that happiness is our natural state.

-The child’s natural smile and the calm of sleep are metaphors for the happiness which is already ours.
+The child’s natural smile and the calm of sleep are metaphors for the happiness we experience.

 We don’t need to seek it as much as we need to get out of its way.

-It is my suggestion that there are five thieves that steal your joy.
+It is my suggestion that five thieves steal your joy.

 A thief is someone who takes away something that is already yours.

-In the case of happiness, the thieves are thought patterns and internal filters through which we see the world in a distorted way.
+In the case of happiness, the thieves are thought patterns and internal filters through which we see the world distortedly.